tonghuikang/codecomp/docs/drafts/websites.md

 ## Interactive problems - general

-This feature is available on Leetcode, Google and Codeforces.
+Google and Codeforces may ask you to parse beyond the first input.

 You need to flush after printing `print(i, flush=True)`.